acgd-webdesign-2/request-for-grade/README.md

 ## Hand in

-Submit your paragraph as an Issue on GitHub, attached to the `independent-project` repository.
+Submit your paragraph as an Issue on GitHub, attached to the `web-design-2-independent-project` repository.